trackier/react-native-sdk/README.md

   function _trackRevenueEvent(){

-    // Below are the example of inbuilt events function calling
+    //Below are the example of inbuilt events function calling
     //The arguments - "TrackierEvent.PURCHASE" passed in the event class is Events id

     var revenueEvent = new TrackierEvent(TrackierEvent.PURCHASE);